Two Lea

 Two Lea (1946–1973) was a champion American Thoroughbred racehorse who was the 1949 Champion Three-Year-Old Filly and 1950 Champion Older Female.

 Background

 Born at Calumet Farm in Lexington, Kentucky, her sire was Bull Lea whose progeny were already successful.
 Her dam was Two Bob, winner of the 1936 Kentucky Oaks.

-As a yearling Two Lea developed ringbone, a difficult condition which delayed her training which delayed the start of her racing career.
+As a yearling Two Lea developed ringbone, a difficult condition which delayed her training and the start of her racing career.

 Racing career

 By the time Two Lea stepped on a track at two years of age, the 1948 season was almost over.
 In her first three tries, she won only her last, a race at Belmont Park, by four lengths.

 At three, Two Lea started seven times, winning six of her races.
 Her only defeat came in the Modesty Stakes against older females; in that race, she carried ten pounds more than the winner.
 In the Cleopatra Stakes, Two Lea raced against another stablemate, Wistful, who was considered the East Coast's leading filly.
 Wistful had won the 1949 Kentucky Oaks, the Pimlico Oaks, and the Coaching Club American Oaks and was on her way to divisional honors.
 Two Lea beat her easing up.
 In her last three-year-old race, the Artful, she defeated But Why Not, the female champion of 1947.
 Here, Two Lea came close to equaling the world record for seven furlongs.

 Two Lea shared the 1949 three-year-old female championship with Wistful, another Calumet horse, as the fillies tied in the Daily Racing Form poll.